Wednesday, November 20, 2024

 What are the consequences of this "slalom"?
 First of all, the on-time performance is absolutely the worst in several decades.
 Most trains are delayed 10-15-20 minutes, and some are delayed severely.
 One of the trains I rode on October 26 was delayed by an hour.
 Again, think about it: a commuter train with the entire route well under 90 minutes is delayed by an hour!
 This is not a transcontinental multiday trip on Amtrak – this is a commuter operation – and such delays are totally unacceptable for such a time-sensitive operation.

 Moreover, most of their trains I took are severely crowded, even on weekends, and they cannot add more trains because of these conflicting moves twice per each trip restricting their ability to add more trips.
-While many modern double-track lines can accommodate over a hundred roundtrips a day, the NICTD is struggling with pitiful two dozen (in fact, even less than two dozen).
+While many modern double-track lines can accommodate over a hundred roundtrips a day, the NICTD is struggling with pitiful two dozen (in fact, even fewer than two dozen).
 And all of that is because they saved probably 1% or 2% of the project budget on these two platforms on the northern track...

 The negative consequences do not end here.
 Trains switch from one track to the other at seemingly random locations, and these locations vary day by day.
 It feels like their dispatchers are improvising every time instead of following a predetermined operational plan.
 So, even the exact same train may be arriving at the exact same station on a different track.
 At the same time, there is no real-time information for passengers at any of the rebuilt stations.
 Passengers are not informed at all on which track the next train will arrive.
 Even though they have these numerous expensive electronic signs, they only display scheduled information, not the real-time one, and they don't have any information whatsoever on which track the next train is running on.
 There are no permanent signs and no audio announcements either.
 As a result, passengers are frantically running back and forth from platform to platform without any understanding as to where to expect their train (and when to expect it).
 Over the four days that I spent exploring this line, I was asked at least three times "At which platform do you think the next train to Chicago is going to stop?"
 And of course, every rebuilt station has separate platforms on each track – another poor design decision, – and you have to cross at least one track in order to get from one platform to the other (see the track diagram for the platform layout at each station).
 So, instead of improving things for passengers (who used to have only one platform to wait on without any ambiguity), double-tracking has made it worse for them.